John-Stream/JohnStream/README.md

 - Automatically creates PR from develop to master when changes are pushed to develop
 - Prevents duplicate PRs with an existence check
-- Notifies the data team via Discord webhook when database-related files are changed
+- Notifies the data team via Discord webhook when database-related files are merged into master
 - Tracks changes in:
-  - Ruby model files in `spec/models` and `app/models` directories
-  - Database schema files (`db/schema.rb` and `db/structure.sql`)
+  - Database schema files (`db/schema.rb`)
   - Database migrations in `db/migrate` directory

 ## Setup Instructions